Undivided Resources

 High school diploma with a waiver

-As the Alt Pathways Workgroup notes in their report, there already is one alternative pathway to a high school diploma for students with disabilities — there is currently no law that prevents an IEP team from allowing a student with disabilities to meet only minimum state requirements to earn a high school diploma.
+There is currently no law that prevents an IEP team from allowing a student with disabilities to meet only minimum state requirements to earn a high school diploma.
 Parents have the right to ask that their child be exempt from additional local graduation requirements, as well as the Algebra 1 requirement (more on this later) — a student’s IEP team can ask their LEA to “request the State Board of Education (SBE) to grant a full or partial waiver from specific graduation requirements for individual students with disabilities.”
+Here's an example from LAUSD.

-The trouble is, these waivers are rarely granted.
-As the workgroup notes in their report, the CDE has stated that “review and approval of these waivers will be stringent.”
+The trouble is, these waivers are rarely granted; the CDE has stated that “review and approval of these waivers will be stringent.”
 Local Education Agencies (LEAs) — which serve as public education boards as well as charter school governing bodies — can decide whether to add additional local graduation requirements for their students and whether they will allow some students to be exempt from them.
 So while there is no law that exists to prevent an IEP team from allowing a student with disabilities to only meet minimum state requirements, and IEP teams can ask their LEA for a waiver, many of them may not do so.
 The lack of a uniform policy means that opportunities for students with disabilities to earn a diploma are grossly unequal across the state.

 California’s new alternate pathway to a diploma